 Primary liver cancer is a major cause of tumor-associated mortality worldwide with increasing incidence.
 Although several treatment options such as ablation, surgical resection, and liver transplantation are available for primary liver cancer, the treatment is still complicated, because considerations involve not only the cancer pathology and liver anatomy but also the hepatic function and the general condition of patients.
 Moreover, distant metastasis is the main characteristic of malignancy.
 In China, many patients suffer from primary liver cancer, with some patients, especially in the middle and elderly age groups, having already developed regional or distant metastases at diagnosis.
 Hence, providing optimal treatment is challenging.
 While IOM of primary liver cancer is relatively uncommon, it is a predictor of unfavorable prognosis.
 Therefore, confirmation of cancer with IOM in the early stage is critical.

-Thus far, carcinoma-related IOM has been reported in patients with rectal cancer[14], lung cancer[15], breast cancer[16], esophageal carcinoma[17], thyroid cancer[18], gastric carcinoma[19], renal cancer[20], and choriocarcinoma[21] (Table 5).
+To date, carcinoma-related IOM has been reported in patients with rectal cancer[14], lung cancer[15], breast cancer[16], esophageal carcinoma[17], thyroid cancer[18], gastric carcinoma[19], renal cancer[20], and choriocarcinoma[21] (Table 5).

-Previous studies[22-29] of the risk factors for local or distant metastases of primary liver cancer are shown in Table 6.
+Previous studies[22-29] on the risk factors for local or distant metastases of primary liver cancer are shown in Table 6.
 The potential of tumor markers to predict metastases of carcinoma and address the limitations of imaging examinations is indicated (Figure 5)[30-32].
 The content of serological tumor markers also changed when different tumors had IOM.
 Serological detection and imaging detection have different advantages, and the combination of the two can more accurately determine the occurrence and stage of tumors (Table 6).

-Tumor markers can be detected in blood, cerebrospinal fluid, or serous fluid, and tumor-marker valuation has been used in tumor screening as well as for prognostic analysis.
+Tumor markers can be detected in blood, cerebrospinal fluid, or serous fluid, and tumor-marker evaluation has been used in tumor screening as well as for prognostic analysis.
 As one of the earliest discovered protein tumor markers, AFP has found considerable experimental and clinical acceptance and application.
 AFP is a 67-kDa glycoprotein produced in the early fetal stage by the liver, or later by various carcinomas such as HCC and hepatoblastoma and ovarian and testicular non-spermatogonial germ cells[33].
 In the sera of normal healthy individuals, the concentrations of AFP are < 20 ng/mL.
 In patients with HCC, increased AFP levels could be prognostic indicators in the case of large tumors, advanced cancer stage, EHM, portal vein thrombosis, and recurrence after liver transplantation resulting in poor prognosis.
 Although its application in HCC screening and diagnosis is debatable, AFP levels have been used to guide therapeutic decision-making in HCC and manage the overall treatment in recent years[34].
 Additionally, AFP is now considered a significant marker of postoperative HCC relapse and metastasis.
 Increased AFP level plays a crucial role in accelerating tumor growth and distant metastasis of HCC cells by increasing the expression of metastasis-associated proteins.
 The molecular mechanism by which AFP accelerates metastasis of HCC cells is by activating the phosphatidylinositol 3-kinase/protein kinase B signaling pathway to stimulate expression of metastasis-related factors such as CXC motif chemokine receptor 4.
 Liu et al[35] found that AFP levels ≥ 20000 ng/mL confirm HCC with portal vein tumor thrombosis (PVTT), thereby providing significant guidance for clinical practice.
-Our results indicated that elevated AFP is a risk factor for IOM in diabetic patients with primary liver cancer, because patients whose AFP levels > 994.20 ng/mL were prone to IOM.
+Our results indicated that elevated AFP is a risk factor for IOM in diabetic patients with primary liver cancer, because patients with AFP levels > 994.20 ng/mL were prone to IOM.